WordPress Widgets Explained

 This tutorial explains what WordPress widgets are, how widgets work, and how widgets can help you customize and extend the functionality of your website or blog.

-WordPress lets you quickly and easily insert, delete, and rearrange various types of content in your site’s sidebar menu (and header and footer sections, depending on what theme is installed on your site) using widgets.
+WordPress lets you quickly and easily add, delete, and rearrange various types of content on your website’s sidebar menu (or header and footer sections too, depending on what theme you have installed) using widgets.

 WordPress widgets

-This post explains how widgets work, why they are great tools for non-technical users and how widgets can be used to add new functionality to your web site.
+In this post you will learn how widgets work, why they are great for non-technical users and how widgets can improve the functionality of your site.

-WordPress widgets make managing and using WordPress easy
+(WP widgets help make managing and using WordPress easy!)

-A WordPress widget is a self-contained module of code that performs a specific function, such as adding a functionality, or a script or list item to your site.
+WP widgets are small modules of code that perform a specific function, such as adding a functionality, or a text box or menu item to your site.

-WordPress is written using a scripting language called PHP (Hypertext Preprocessor).
-Normally, in order to add features and functions that will enhance the functionality of a website, you need to know how to program PHP code.
+The WordPress application is written using a scripting language called PHP (Hypertext Preprocessor).
+Normally, to add features and functions that will enhance the functionality of a website, you have to know how to write code.

 Now … don’t worry if the above sounds like geek speak.
-As will soon discover, widgets are perfect for non-technical users.
+As will soon discover, WordPress widgets are made for non-techie website owners.

-WordPress widgets help you manage technical features and functions on your website without the need to edit code
+WordPress widgets help you manage many features and functions on your website without having to mess with code.

-(Widgets help you control technical features and functions on your site without requiring coding skills)
+WP widgets help you manage specific features and functions on your site without requiring coding skills

-Widgets were originally designed to provide an easy way to allow WordPress users to manage aspects of their WordPress theme’s layout and functionality.
+Widgets were originally developed to provide an easy way to allow WordPress users to manage aspects of their site’s layout and functionality.

 Simply put, widgets allow you to:

-• Easily add, edit and delete content sections in parts of your WordPress site without touching any underlying code, and
+• Easily insert, edit and delete functionality to certain parts of your WordPress site without touching any code, and

-• Reconfigure how various elements display on widget-enabled areas of your site (e.g. the sidebar, header, footer and other areas) using drag-and-drop technology.
+• Reconfigure the functional layout of your theme on widget-enabled areas of your site (e.g. the sidebar, header, footer and other areas) using drag-and-drop technology.

-Here are just some of the many additional components you can add to your site’s sidebar section (and headers and footers and other areas, depending on the theme you have installed) using widgets:
+Here are just some of the many cool things you can add to your WordPress site’s sidebar menu (plus headers and footers and other areas, depending on your theme) using WordPress widgets:

 • links to external sites